-You can use the template file that is provided in Storage Manager to set up a cluster by creating a cluster, setting up the node management and cluster management networks, and then setting up the AutoSupport messages and event notifications.
+You can use the template file that is provided in Storage Manager to set up a cluster by creating a cluster, setting up the node management and cluster management networks, and then setting up event notifications.
+(Starting with ThinkSystem Storage Manager for DM Series 9.6, AutoSupport is not supported.)
 You can download the template file in .xlsx format or .csv format.